-How DECC has planned for emergencies potentially affecting oil, gas and electricity production and supply, and the civil nuclear establishment.
+How BEIS has planned for emergencies potentially affecting oil, gas and electricity production and supply, and the civil nuclear establishment.

 Over recent years the UK has had a strong, secure and resilient energy system, but this is no reason for complacency.
 The government accepts it can’t completely remove the possibility of disruption to energy supplies caused by, for example, weather-related hazards, accidents, malicious events or industrial action.

 This guide gives an outline of the plans and resources available to tackle emergencies which have the potential to affect oil, gas and electricity production and supply, and the civil nuclear establishment.
-The Department of Energy and Climate Change (DECC) has a specific role and responsibilities in the event of an emergency - these are explained in detail.
+The Department of Business, Energy and Industrial Strategy (BEIS) has a specific role and responsibilities in the event of an emergency - these are explained in detail.

 The guide also lists contact numbers for upstream incidents.